-Where evidence may be unavailable, for example new build stock, more unusual use classes and especially within certain locations, reasoned valuation assumptions have been taken.
+Where evidence may be unavailable, for example more unusual use classes, reasoned valuation assumptions have been taken.

 The key to our approach is to assess at what value land and property may reasonably come forward rather than simply following a quasi-scientific residual method which may not fully reflect the real world realities of a functioning property market.
 Where appropriate, residual valuations have been undertaken to incorporate and verify figures.